dib-lab/2022-dominating-set-differential-abundance-example/README.md

     The base `var` (e.g. controls) should come first.
 2. **Updating the workflow to run a more complex model**: The files that need to be changed to enable a more complex model design are `scripts/corncob_dda.R` and `inputs/metadata.csv`.
 The metadata file should include all variables that you would like to include in your model, with each encoded as a new column.
 The `scripts/corncob_dda.R` file will need more substantial changes.
 We plan to add more documentation on this later, but in the meantime for inspiration, see [here](https://github.com/dib-lab/2020-ibd/blob/master/scripts/corncob_dda.R).

-Note we have not tested these suggested changes for adapting to new data...buyer beware!
+Note, we have not tested these suggested changes for adapting to new data...buyer beware!
 We think this is everything that is needed, but may have missed something.
 Please file an issue if you find something to be amiss.